-Telemedicine means the delivery of healthcare services through the use of interactive audio and video technology, permitting real-time communication between the patient at the Originating Site and the Provider, for the purpose of diagnosis, consultation, or treatment.
-Telemedicine does not include audio-only telephone, fax, or email.
+Telemedicine means the delivery of healthcare services through the use of interactive audio and video technology or audio only technology, permitting real-time communication between the patient at the Originating Site and the Provider, for the purpose of diagnosis, consultation, or treatment.
+Telemedicine does not include fax or email.